X16Community/faq/faq.md

 ## Will there be a GUI?

 There is no official GUI planned though there is some community work happening.
+(For those keeping track, GEOS has been removed from the ROM, excepting a few bits here and there kept for their utility in the bitmap graphics mode.)

 ## Is there an emulator?